Sagar-Arora-eng/CheckInn/README.md

 - Clone the repository to your local machine.
 - Navigate to the project root folder in the terminal
-- Install dependencies using the command `yarn`.
+- Install dependencies using the command `npm install`.
 - You can either work with MongoDB atlas or use your locally installed MongoDB
 - Create a .env file in your project api folder and add your variables.